-UU Spiritual Directors' Network
+UU Spiritual Direction Network

-Why Seek Spiritual Direction?
+Why Explore your Spiritual Direction?

-- Perhaps you notice an awakening of the Spirit and want to explore this mystery.
+Perhaps you notice an awakening of the Spirit and want to explore this mystery.

-- Perhaps prayer and meditation have been enduring practices, and a deepening is desired.
+Perhaps prayer and meditation have been enduring practices, and a deepening is desired.

-- Perhaps you face a growing edge.
+Perhaps you face a growing edge.

-- Perhaps you have questions about life's purpose.
+Perhaps you have questions about life's purpose.

 The object of spiritual direction is to cultivate one's ability to discern God's presence in one's life: to notice and appreciate moments of holiness, to maintain an awareness of the interconnectedness of all things, to explore ways to be open to the Blessed Holy One in challenging and difficult moments as well as in joyful ones.— Rabbi Jacob Staub

 Training includes two or more leaders/teachers, who have several years of experience as professionals in spiritual direction and/or supervision training.

 Program is accountable to a religious organization or academic institution and/or has ongoing oversight from a board of directors (where that board contains professional spiritual directors.)